 Alternatives to the Original Logbook Loan

-In June 2019, LoanOnYourCar.com launched a 'New Logbook Loan' product.
+In June 2019, LoanOnYourCar.com launched a 'New Logbook Loan' product - a fairer alternative to traditional logbook loans.
 The New Logbook Loan still allows the borrower to retain full personal use of their vehicle for the duration of the loan, however it is secured against the car using a Hire Purchase Agreement regulated by the Consumer Credit Act.
 This is compared to original logbook lenders securing the car against the loan via the Bill of Sale Act of 1882.

 Ethical & Responsible

 LoanOnYOurCar.com has established itself as an ethical and responsible New Logbook Loan Lender.
 We only use a regulated Hire Purchase agreement to secure loans on cars to provide our customers with greater protection.

 LoanOnYOurCar.com are securing the Logbook Loan throughout the UK using a Hire Purchase Agreement as regulated by the Consumer Credit Act 1974, which allows for the provision of a Scottish Logbook Loan.